zkFold/zkfold-cardano/e2e-test/rollup/README.md

 # Rollup scripts

-These scripts implement a prototype *rollup loop*.
+Scripts implementing a prototype *rollup loop*.
+Currently rollup transactions process batches of two rollup updates.
+(We hope that generalization to batches of *n* rollup updates will now be easy.)

 ## Instructions